The Impact Formula

 line

-In sociology, demographical analysis is just the start of an initial inquiry into human needs.
+In sociology, demographic analysis is just the start of an initial inquiry into human needs.
 Affluence, in many countries will enable, for example, the society to make medical care, education, public safety and recreational opportunities available to more people, and not merely impose burdens on scarce resources.
+For this reason, how a society allocates its economic returns for social improvement, MORRIS DAVID MORRIS developed the physical quality of life index.

-But from a demographical and ecological perspective there are some startling discoveries when you use the formula and discover that states like California or Florida have far greater population pressures than does Oregon.
+But from a demographical and ecological perspectives there are some startling discoveries when you use the formula and discover that states like California or Florida have far greater population pressures than does Oregon.

-Unseen pressure can be thought of as ghost acres as the use of resources adversely alters land, air and water.
+The unseen pressure of population on the surrounding and even distant environments can be thought of in terms of ghost acres as the use of resources adversely alters land, air and water.
+In addition there exist direct and indirect impacts of human settlements and domesticated plants and animals on native species.

 what are environmental assets?